Registered Location Closeout Policy

 When does the Laboratory Closeout Policy apply?The Registered Location Closeout Policy applies when any of the following occurs:

-- The Registered User is relocating to another location in a different building.
+- The PI is relocating to another location in a different building.
 (Consult with EHS to coordinate transportation of hazardous chemicals, biological agents, or radioactive materials to the new location.
 The Department of Transportation (DOT) requires a certain amount of training for individuals to legally transport hazardous materials over public roadways.
 EHS will assure that the move is DOT compliant.)

 What is the proper registered location closeout procedure?

 - Notify Environmental Health & Safety six weeks prior to the evacuation date (or as soon as possible) by using the Registered Location Closeout Notification Form.
 Once EHS receives notification, an appointment will be made for a closeout monitoring visit.

 - Chemicals: Submit a Waste Pickup Request to schedule the removal of all hazardous chemicals.
 Items are to be physically left in the same order they are entered to expedite processing when EHS staff members arrive to collect the material.
 Many PIs have found it helpful to offer good chemicals and labware to other researchers in the department before determining what needs to be picked up by EHS.

 - Gas cylinders: Arrange for all gas cylinders to be returned to the supplying vendor (contact EHS for assistance if this requires using a commercial carrier).
 List any non-returnable cylinders on an Unused Materials PURF.

 - Glassware: Unwanted glassware and other laboratory equipment should be cleaned and boxed so that it may be redistributed to other researchers through the Chemical Redistribution Program.
 Email firstname.lastname@example.org or call 882-3736 for pickup.
 Broken glassware should be managed in accordance with the Biosafety Manual.